Creating a Halloween Cinemagraph with Photoshop CC and Adobe Stock

 Working with video in Photoshop

-Next, I downloaded two videos from Adobe Stock that we created to apply special effects for photos and video.
-I designed and animated these black and white videos to help you simulate cinematic effects for a cinemagraph, video, and motion graphic project.
+Next, download two videos from Adobe Stock that are created to apply special effects to photos and video.
+See below for designed and animated black and white videos to help you simulate cinematic effects for a cinemagraph, video, and motion graphic project.

 In the Photoshop file, open the Timeline panel and create a video timeline.
 Import a video into a layer by choosing File > Place Linked, then selecting the clouds.mp4 file.